Intracto/elastic-synonym-bundle/README.md

 Security
 ========
-This bundle is supposed behind authentication, you may enforce this any way you want.
+This bundle is supposed to be behind authentication, you may enforce this any way you want.

 Override layout
 ===============
 The layout can be overridden by creating the file `templates/bundles/IntractoElasticSynonymBundle/base.html.twig`.
-Just make sure implement `{% block intracto_elastic_synonym_content %}{% endblock %}`.
+Just make sure to implement `{% block intracto_elastic_synonym_content %}{% endblock %}`.
 Example:
 ```twig
 {% extends 'base.html.twig' %}